 Lavoûte sur Loire The Via Fluvia begins on the Haute Loire just a short way downstream of Le Puy en Velay, at Lavoûte sur Loire, where there’s a railway station on the Lyon–le Puy line.
 Cross the viaduct over the Loire and follow the gravel trail, slowly climbing up towards the watershed as the hills loom ahead.
 (Those on road bikes may choose to follow the parallel D 7 road.)

-Yssingeaux (13mi) The route across Yssingeaux is fairly uninteresting, following the busy N88 road then a local access road.
+Yssingeaux (21km) The route across Yssingeaux is fairly uninteresting, running beside the busy N88 road before dropping onto a local access road.
 Yssingeaux is a local centre (sous-prefecture) and its town centre a useful stop-off, just a short ride uphill from the Via Fluvia.

 From here, the voie verte is an absolute delight.
 The smooth tarmac curves through verdant scenery in steep valleys that you would swear had been transplanted across the border from Switzerland.
 A short missing section in the Lignon valley currently necessitates a brief diversion onto the D 105, rejoining at la Chapelette: the viaduct and tunnel here have been fully restored, cul-de-sac though they may be, so don’t miss out.